By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 539|Page: 1|3 min read

-Alice Walker believe it is important to identify with the subconscious and spirituality of African American women.
-Alice Walker expresses creative spirituality and culture through her writings which became a bridge that connects the gap between African-American women of the past their search for self-expression.
+Alice Walker believes it is important to identify with the subconscious and spirituality of African American women.
+She expresses creative spirituality and culture through her writings, which became a bridge that connects the gap between African-American women of the past and their search for self-expression.
 Even though she had the opportunity and freedom to write, she could identify with the racism faced by her ancestors.
-She is connected with the hardship and tribulations that African American women was subjected to and this is how she identifies herself with the ancestors of African American women.
-She defines a creative spirt as an expression of African American women through everyday things such as songs and quilt-making, "Everyday Use" because these were an expression of art to African American ancestors and could not be taken from them.
+She is connected with the hardships and tribulations that African American women were subjected to, and this is how she identifies herself with the ancestors of African American women.
+Walker defines a creative spirit as an expression of African American women through everyday things such as songs and quilt-making, as seen in "Everyday Use" (Walker, 1973), because these were an expression of art to African American ancestors and could not be taken from them.

-In conclusion, both of the African American writers express the importance of identity, independence and inspiration.
-They have connected with their ancestors and found a common identity and found them as an inspiration to their writings.
-They both many similarities as well as differences but have the goal as to inspire women and tell their stories.
+In conclusion, both African American writers express the importance of identity, independence, and inspiration.
+They have connected with their ancestors, found a common identity, and discovered them as an inspiration for their writings.
+They share many similarities as well as differences, but their goal remains to inspire women and tell their stories.
+Through their literature, they continue to honor the legacy of African American women and advocate for equality and self-expression.

 Browse our vast selection of original essay samples, each expertly formatted and styled